microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/file_contents/PutFile.rst

     The PutFile operation updates a file's binary contents.

-    Office Online will always pass the lock ID in the **X-WOPI-Lock** request header.
-If the file is currently associated with a lock established by the :ref:`Lock` operation or the :ref:`UnlockAndRelock` operation, the host must ensure that a "lock mismatch" response (:http:statuscode:`409`) is returned if the lock passed does not match the lock currently on the file, or if the file has been locked by someone other than Office Online.
+    ..  include:: /fragments/priorlock.rst

+    ..  include:: /fragments/lock409.rst

+    ..  include:: /fragments/no_lock_id.rst

+    During :ref:`document creation<Create New>`, Office Online will make a PutFile request without a prior :ref:`Lock` request.
+Thus, when a host receives a PutFile request on a file that is not locked, the host must check the current size of the file.
+If it is 0 bytes, the PutFile request should be considered valid and should proceed.
+If it is any value other than 0 bytes, or is missing altogether, the host should respond with a :http:statuscode:`409`.
+For more information, see :ref:`Create New`.

     ..  include:: /fragments/common_params.rst